raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, rare_

 Inside this heavy cloth bag are 3d4 dry beans.
-The bag weighs 1/2 pound plus 1/4 pound for each bean it contains.
+The bag weighs 250g plus 125g for each bean it contains.

 If you dump the bag’s contents out on the ground, they explode in a 3m radius, extending from the beans.
 Each creature in the area, including you, must make a DC 15 Dexterity saving throw, taking 5d4 fire damage on a failed save, or half as much damage on a successful one.
 The fire ignites flammable objects in the area that aren’t being worn or carried.